 Mary Patterson asked for her Bible and, while reading an account of Jesus’ healing, found herself suddenly well.
 Mary could not explain to others what had happened, but she knew it was the result of what she had read in the Bible.
 Her conviction grew in the coming weeks and months as setbacks were met with even stronger proofs of spiritual healing.
 Eventually, she referred to this as the moment she discovered Christian Science.

-Summer: Patterson deserts her.
+March: Patterson deserts Mary.

 Autumn: Begins notes on Genesis.
 Writes hundreds of pages of biblical exposition (1866-1869) in a manuscript titled “The Bible in Its Spiritual Meaning.”

 Mary goes to Sanbornton Bridge to hel her neice, Ellen Pilsbury, who is dying.
 Ellen is healed by Mary's prayers.